alanecode/netstream/README.md

 - It was sent from a handle known to belong to an individual in the model network
 - A known handle liked the tweet
-- A known individual retweeted the tweet
+- A known handle retweeted the tweet
 - A known handle is mentioned in the tweet
 - The tweet is in reply to a known handle
 - The tweet contains one of a set of regular expressions identifying the